 The state of reviewing hand passes causes some controversy in the modern NHL.
-Hand passes that go directly into the net are reviewable and able to be overturned.
+Hand passes that go directly into the net are reviewable and can be overturned.
 Hand passes that create a scoring chance rather than a direct goal, though, are not reviewable.
 This rule is controversial because if the referee misses a hand pass call before the goal is scored, the goal will stand regardless of how egregious the infraction was.

 In the 2019 Stanley Cup Playoffs, an obvious hand pass was missed in Game 3 of the Western Conference finals (St. Louis Blues vs. San Jose Sharks).
-During the play, Sharks player Timo Meier executed a hand pass to Gustav Nyquist who then set up Erik Karlsson for a game-winning goal in overtime.
+During the play, Sharks player Timo Meier executed a hand pass to Gustav Nyquist, who then set up Erik Karlsson for a game-winning goal in overtime.
 This infraction didn’t taint the series, as the Blues won, but it underscored the importance of identifying illegal hand passes.